joryhatton/backpack/README.md

 # backpack
 <img src="https://static.thenounproject.com/png/47008-200.png" width="120" />

 A shell script to automate the setup of new development environments.
+Read more [here](https://medium.com/@fulstop/quick-and-painless-linux-development-1c576b479f6c).

 ``` shell
 # install and run it for the first time